casangi/casadocs/docs/api/casaconfig.rst

 The \'*startup.py*\' file found at the *startupfile* configuration value (defaults to *\~/.casa/startup.py*) is evaluated by the CASA shell just before the CASA prompt is presented to the user.
 This allows users to customize their CASA shell environment beyond the standard settings in \'*config.py*\', by importing packages, setting variables or modifying the python system path.
 The startup file is optional.
-It can be ignored setting startupfile in configuration file to indicate a path that does not exist or by using the *\-\-nostartupfile* casashell command line option.
+It can be ignored by setting *startupfile* in their configuration file to indicate a path that does not exist or by using the *\-\-nostartupfile* casashell command line option.

 One case where this is useful is for configuring CASA for ALMA data reduction.
 A package called \'analysisUtils\' is often used as part